sparksuite/simplemde-markdown-editor/CONTRIBUTING.md

 Hey, welcome to the party! 🎉

-Thank you so much to contribute to EasyMDE. 😘
+Thank you so much for contributing to EasyMDE. 😘

 ## Asking questions, suggesting wonderful ideas or reporting bugs